alvosec/MetalX-Trading-Bot/README.md

 ## How to install this bot?

-This instructions are suitable for a Linux distribution like **Ubuntu 22.04**:
+These instructions are suitable for a Linux distribution like **Ubuntu 22.04**:

 Install **Python3** and **pip**:
 ```